-The best part is, this drink takes just ten minutes to make!
-Celebrate your St. Patrick's Day on a festive note by preparing yourself this cozy, hot Irish beverage.
+The best part is, this drink takes just ten minutes or less to make!
+Celebrate your St. Patrick's Day (March 17th) or National Irish Coffee Day (January 25th) on a festive note by preparing yourself this cozy, hot Irish beverage.

 Despite the barley tax imposed by the Crown in the 1850s, Bushmills continues to distill malted barley (known as 'pure malt' or 'single malt' whiskey) in all of its whiskeys, whereas most distilleries began distilling blended whiskey, adding corn or other grains.